MatchLittle/web-command-computer/README.md

 # web-command-computer
-Use the web to send instructions to your computer, and the computer will execute it automatically
+#### Use the web to send instructions to your computer, and the computer will execute it automatically
+>use technology Cmd SpringBoot Redis